Do you want to learn about the best science-and-art-based ways to get more writing done?

 The question is: “did you write at least 2,500 thousand words today?”

 I proudly check it as “yes” to boost my self-esteem, but I’m also able to track the habit across weeks and months.

-This gives me a far better overview of the circumstances in which I get most writing down.
+This gives me a far better overview of the circumstances in which I get the most writing done.

-This is an obvious one, but it shouldn’t be underestimated.
+This is obvious, but it shouldn’t be underestimated.

 If you want to improve your yield of verbiage, it pays big to learn how to type faster.